Configuration PHP

 • BLACKFIRE_LOG_FILE

-Sets the output destination of Probe’s log.
+Defines where the output of the probe logs is sent.
 Default value is empty.

 1